 The Company believes that the fair value of the stock options is more reliably measurable than the fair value of the services received.
-Prior to the Company's IPO, the Company engaged Cogent Valuation, an unrelated third-party appraisal firm, to assist management in this process by providing a valuation analysis that valued the Company's common stock.
+Prior to the Company's IPO, the Company engaged an unrelated third-party appraisal firm to assist management in this process by providing a valuation analysis that valued the Company's common stock.
 Following the IPO, the fair value of the Company's common stock is determined by its closing market price published by the Nasdaq Global Market.

+Under SFAS 123(R), the Company estimated the fair value of each option award on the date of grant using the Black-Scholes option-pricing model using the assumptions noted in the table below.
 Expected volatility is based on the historical volatility of a peer group of publicly traded companies.
 The expected term of stock options is based upon the vesting term of the Company's stock options (i.e., 25% on the first anniversary of the vesting start date and 36 equal monthly installments thereafter) and on its partial life history.
 The risk-free rate for the expected term of the option is based on the U.S. Treasury Constant Maturity rate.

-During the three and nine months ended March 31, 2007, the estimated fair value of the stock options granted were calculated at the date of grant using the Black-Scholes option pricing model, using fair values of common stock between \$12.88 and \$29.25 per share.
-For the three and nine months ended March 31, 2007, the Company recognized \$2.9 million and \$8.0 million, respectively, of stock-based compensation expense for stock options granted to employees.
-The following weighted-average assumptions were used during the three and nine months ended March 31, 2007:
+During the three months ended September 30, 2007 and 2006, the estimated fair value of the stock options granted was calculated at each date of grant using the Black-Scholes option pricing model, using fair values of common stock between \$12.80 and \$29.25 per share.
+For the three months ended September 30, 2007 and 2006 the Company recognized \$3.2 million and \$2.2 million, respectively, of stock-based compensation expense for stock options granted to employees.
+The following weighted-average assumptions were used during the three months ended September 30, 2007 and 2006, respectively:

-Three months ended March 31, 2007 Nine months ended March 31, 2007
+Three Months Ended September 30,

+2007 2006

-Risk-free interest rate 4.72% 4.91%
+Risk-free interest rate 4.44 % 4.89 %

 Dividend yield

-Weighted average expected life 6.25 6.25
+Expected life 6.25 6.25

-Expected volatility 65.6% 76.4%
+Expected volatility 60.6% 80.6%